-With a winter storm in the mix this January weekend, you might as well listen to nice music.
+With another cold snap here during the second week of February, you might as well listen to nice music.
 It’s going to happen in various live music venues in Atlanta.
 Here’s a roundup of highlighted live music events for the weekend (note: schedules can change, so check official sites for tickets and updates).

 Check Out These Live Music Acts in Atlanta This Weekend